Looking for things to do in Blaine, Washington? This is an article written by a local about the best things you can do to enjoy the city of Blaine.

 Many changes are coming to Blaine.

-If you ask any long time Blaine resident, they’ll tell you that the city hasn’t had much change in the last twenty years.
-I have spoke with a number of these locals who are amazed at the number of changes that have come to Blaine in just the last year.
+If you ask any long-time Blaine resident, they’ll tell you that the city hasn’t had much change in the last twenty years.
+I have spoken with a number of these locals who are amazed at the number of changes that have come to Blaine in just the last few years.